 As a base, Tron uses DPoS consensus mechanism which ensures effective real-time voting and fast transaction speed.
 This kind of consensus model is also highly resistant to deleterious attacks and frauds.

 The mechanism of Tron DPoS is slightly different from the EOS one, which makes it unique and competitive.
 In the Tron model, a certain number of nodes are selected by users who act as network validators.
-This helps to keep better scalability and fast throughput of the network on the high level.
+This helps to keep better scalability and fast throughput of the network on a high level.

 One of the main advantages of Tron is its total compatibility with Ethereum thanks to the same smart contract technology usage.
 The alternative of using Tron is also very attractive because of lower transaction and maintenance costs, in comparison to early mentioned Ethereum.

 In Blaize, we are experts in deploying an own, private blockchain, and the best fit for this is Hyperledger Fabric, R3 Corda, Substrate and Tendermint.
 On this table, we have prepared another comparison of blockchain frameworks to underline the main differentiations.